-The connection will vary depending on the distributor set up.
-This may either have the amplifier mounted directly onto the body of the distributor or be remotely mounted in various locations.
+The connection will vary depending on the distributor type.
+There may either an amplifier mounted directly onto the distributor body or remotely mounted in various locations.

-If the engine is a non starter then select GO and crank the engine for around three seconds to capture your cranking waveform.
+If the engine is a non-starter start the scope and crank the engine for around three seconds to capture your cranking waveform.

 As the metal rotor spins, a magnetic field is altered which induces an AC voltage from the pick-up.
 The output voltage rises as the metal rotor approaches the winding, sharply dropping through 0 V as the two components are aligned and producing a voltage in the opposite phase as the rotor passes.

 The voltage produced will rise from as low as 2 to 4 V when cranking to over 50 V at high engine speeds.

 This particular type of pick-up generates its own signal and therefore does not require a voltage supply to power it.
 Recognisable by its two electrical connections, the pick-up is used as a signal to trigger the ignition amplifier.